nutriot/bandcamp-api/README.md

 ### Validators

 This library includes a set of _experimental_ validators for the API.
-Since these are undocumented at this point, it takes a bit of trial and error to get them right.
+Since the responses are undocumented at this point, the validators are not guaranteed to be correct (PRs are welcome!)

+Future versions of this library will create its types from these validator schemas.

 #### Valibot